-The fellowship programme offers a selected research team the opportunity to conduct its own microgravity experiments at the Bremen Drop Tower.
 The programme is aimed at contributing to the promotion of space education and research in microgravity around the world particularly for the enhancement of relevant capacity-building activities in developing countries.

 User Review( votes)